angular-ui-tree/angular-ui-tree/README.md

 - Adding `ui-tree-handle` to the element used to drag the object.
 - All `ui-tree`, `ui-tree-nodes`, `ng-model`, `ui-tree-node` are necessary.
 And they can be nested.
 - If you don't add a `ui-tree-handle` for a node, the entire node can be dragged.
+- Do not use `track by` in `ng-repeat` statement.
+Otherwise `angular-ui-tree` and `ng-repeat` directive conflict on managing dom nodes.

 **Styling Notes:**
 - While an element is being dragged, it is temporarily removed from the DOM and injected just before closing `</body>` tag.
 When dropped, it returns to it's original place in the DOM's hierarchy.